DavideLigari/disease-prediction/documents/workflow.md

 ## 2. Dataset analysis

-Find a suitable dataset for our analysis
+Find a suitable dataset for our analysis.
+Understand the meaning of the weights

+## 3. Data cleaning

+Remove outliers and fix invalid values.

+## 4. Network analysis

+Chosing most suitable type of graph (e.g. bipartite) and compute metrics.

-## 3. Feature definition
+## 5. Feature definition

 Define which features will be used to make predictions.
 Network features

-## 4. Data cleaning

-Remove outliers and fix invalid values.

-## 5. Network analysis

-Chosing most suitable type of graph (e.g. bipartite) and compute metrics.

 ## 6. Model creation